 Taiwan’s Ministry of Transportation and Communication (MOTC) actively tries to hide this fact by using skewed statistical data from the International Road Federation (IRF); I have no idea where the RTSC got their data, back in 2009, but it looked like the branches of the ROC government were all running around trying to save face.

 Suffice it to say, Taiwan is not the most dangerous place in the world to drive.
 But it’s far from the safest.
-There are a lot of traffic deaths in Taiwan.
+There are a lot of traffic deaths in Taiwan which leads to lawyers and investigators looking into the cases (speaking of which, you can check McKiggan Hebert Lawyers describe pecuniary losses, in case you are looking for legal counsel of sorts).
 Japan only has 3.85 deaths per 100k while the Philippines has 20; Taiwan, at 17.5, is much closer to its southeast Asian neighbors like the Philippines (20), Thailand (19.6), and Vietnam (16.1), than it is to the other Four Tigers, the Republic of Korea (11.3), Singapore (4.8), and Hong Kong (1.7).

 Keep your hands and feet on the brakes and Rain-X on your windows, everybody.